YousefMohamedSalah/Todo-App-v1.0/README.md

 # Todo App

  Robust task management application built using React.
 This app is designed to help you stay organized and easily manage your daily tasks.
-Whether you need to keep track of your to-do list, plan your day, or ensure that no important task is forgotten, our Todo App has you covered.
+Whether you need to keep track of your to-do list, plan your day, or ensure that no important task is forgotten, our Todo App covers you.
 Here are some of the key features that make our app indispensable for managing your tasks efficiently:
 Key Features

   ### Add Tasks
   Easily add new tasks to your list with a simple and user-friendly interface. \
-  Add your task details and see them immediately shown in your task list.
+  You can add your task details and see them immediately shown in your task list.

   ### Delete Tasks
   Keep your task list clean and up-to-date by removing urgent or side tasks. \